kubernetes-sigs/node-feature-discovery/README.md

 - A "namespace" to denote vendor-specific information (`node.alpha.intel.com`).
-- The version of this discovery code (e.g. `v0.1.0`) that wrote the label.
+- The version of this discovery code that wrote the label, for example `"node.alpha.intel.com/dbi-iafeature-discovery.version": "v0.1.0"`.
+  The value of this label corresponds to the output from `git describe --tags --dirty --always`.
 - The relevant hardware component each label describes (e.g. `cpu`).
 - The name of the discovered feature as it appears in the underlying source, mostly `cpuid` (e.g. `AESNI`).